woozzu/woozzu.github.io/research/nir.md

   <source src="{{ site.url }}/research/img/nir/results/reflection/2/ours_r.mp4" type="video/mp4">
 </video>
 </div>
 **Figure 5.** Comparison of refleciton removal methods on real images.
-We collected the baseline results from [here](https://alex04072000.github.io/ObstructionRemoval/).
-Thus, we do not have video results.
+We used the baseline results reproduced by [this](https://alex04072000.github.io/ObstructionRemoval/), where video results are not available.

 Application 3: Fence Removal